 As a roofer, you know how valuable a Roofers Insurance program is to you.
 You are working in one of the most dangerous industries.
 The roofers industry ranks 5th from the top of deadly professions.
 According to statistics, around 50 roofers die annually, mainly due to falls.
 A Roofers Insurance program can protect you against financial costs including workers’ injuries.
 The cost of medical bills adds up quickly.
 In the severe cases of death, lawsuits can follow.

-Your Roofers Insurance can shield your business from these expenses.
+Your Roofers Insurance program can shield your business from these expenses.
 Sometimes the project blueprint changes.
 This can affect the validity of your Roofers Insurance.
-Familiarize yourself with the fine print of your insurance policy.
+Therefore, familiarize yourself with the fine print of your insurance policy.
 Then you will know if your Roofers Insurance still protects your assets when the blueprint changes.

 - Business Owner’s Policies refer to a basket of options that each cover different segments of your business.
 These are ideal solutions for smaller businesses.

 - General Liability Coverage focuses on shielding your assets against third party claims.
 These can stem from either injury or damage to property of non-employees.

 - Workers Compensation Insurance is protection that you have against claims from injuries on duty.
 This can sometimes be a compulsory addition to your insurance portfolio, depending on the size of your business.

 These insurance policies all play their unique role in protecting you.
 In addition to the above mentioned, there are other options that you can add to extend your insurance portfolio.